 We all want to do our best to keep our families safe but occasionally things happen that are outside of our control.
 Accidents, as well as natural disasters, can have equal damage and pose threats to our homes and our family members.
-It is important to prepare beforehand to ensure every measure is taken to not only prevent emergencies but react appropriately when they do occur.
-Here are some questions to ask your family and the ways you can prepare for an emergency.
+It is important to prepare beforehand to ensure every measure is taken to not only prevent emergencies but also react appropriately when they do occur.
+Here are some questions to ask your family and ways you can prepare for an emergency.

 Does your family have an evacuation plan if you need to leave your home?